mesolitica/malaya/README.md

   * Topic Modelling
   * Google news crawler

-You can read [README](example/entities-pos/README.md) for supported Entities and POS.

-You can check [EXAMPLE DIRECTORY](example) for some examples.
+You can check [EXAMPLE DIRECTORY](example) for some APIs and examples.

 ## How-to